You are what you eat.

 Sugary foods like your favorite candies or cupcakes cause your insulin level to rise, which also causes an increase in androgen (a male hormone) in your body.
 This hormone is known for causing hair follicles to shrink or become irritated.
 This leads to hair thinning and hair loss.

-The grease form fatty meats like fried chicken and french fries can cause more secretion on the scalp.
+- Greasy Foods The grease from fatty meats like fried chicken and french fries can cause more secretion on the scalp.
+Yes, tips such as not eating too much chicken and eating slightly less meat could help people live longer.
 Also, a lot of the time after eating greasy foods people touch their face and hair without washing their hands.
 This causes both acne and damage to the hair.
 You need a clean, debris free scalp or your hair will not grow healthy and your follicle could be damaged.

 - Salty Foods